 Ravinia Business District Streetscape Improvement Project

 The Ravinia Business District is home to new street lights and benches as part of a streetscape project funded through the Ravinia Special Service Area 17.
 The Street Lighting Plan is designed to provide even lighting throughout the corridor and comply with the City’s recent right-of-way lighting standards as well as dark skies policies.

 The location of the benches was determined based on the recommendation of the City’s project consultant.
 The primary consideration to face the benches toward the buildings and not the street is for public safety purposes.
 Placing the benches with their backs toward the traffic on the street will discourage individuals from moving from the bench into traffic, which is a safety concern.
 The bench orientation is also intended to accommodate interaction among people visiting businesses and pedestrians on the sidewalk.
 Learn more about the Ravinia Business District streetscape project

 Special Service Area 17

-On December 9, 2013, the City Council established the City of Highland Park, Illinois Special Service Area 17 (SSA 17), to enhance the quality of the business and community environment and increase the economic impact of the Ravinia Business District.
-Respectively, on November 28, 2016, and December 9, 2019, the City Council renewed the SSA for three years.
-The current period is effective January 1, 2020, through December 2022.
+The City Council established the City of Highland Park, Illinois Special Service Area 17 (SSA 17) to enhance the quality of the business and community environment and increase the economic impact of the Ravinia Business District, effective January 1, 2014.
+Respectively, the City has renewed SSA 17 for the following consecutive three-year terms: